-Annual General Meet ing Proxy Card -------- --------- ------ ----- ------- ------ -- lacktriangledown please fold along the perforation, detach and return the bottom portion in the enclosed envelope. lacktriangledown
+Annual General Meeting Proxy Card

+PLEASE FOLD ALONG THE PERFORATION N, DETACH AND RETURN THE BOTTOM PORTION IN THE ENCLOSED ENVELOPE. ----------------------------------- ---

-A Proposals - The Supervisory Board and Ma 1.
-To vote FOR or WITHHOLD vote for Eric C. Olsen to se general meeting of shareholders in 2019.
-For Withhold + To vote FOR or WITHHOLD vote for Katryn S. Blake to general meeting of shareholders in 2019. serve or n our Mana egement Boar d for a term of four years ending on the date of our annual To vote FOR or WITHHOLD vote for Donald R. Nelson general meeting of shareholders in 2019. to serve on our Ma nagement Bo eard for a term of four years ending on the date of our annual For Against Abstain For Against Abstain Vote on a non-binding "say on pay" proposal regarding the compensation of our named executive officers.
-Authorize the Management Board, acting with the approval Supervisory Board, to repurchase up to 6,500,000 of our issoutstanding ordinary shares until May 17, 2017.
+Proposals - The Supervisory Board and M To vote FOR or WITHHOLD vote for Eric C. Olsen to se general meeting of shareholders in 2019.
+For Withhold + To vote FOR or WITHHOLD vote for Katryn S. Blake to general meeting of shareholders in 2019. serve or n our Mana gement Bo ard for a term of four years ending on the date of our annual To vote FOR or WITHHOLD vote for Donald R. Nelson general meeting of shareholders in 2019. to serve on our Ma nagement l Soard for a term of four years ending on the date of our annual To vote FOR or WITHHOLD vote for Ernst J. Teunissen annual general meeting of shareholders in 2018. to serve on our Ma anagement Board for a term of three years ending on the date of our For Against Abstain For Against Abstain Vote on a non-binding "say on pay" proposal regarding the compensation of our named executive officers.
+Authorize the Management Board, acting with the approval of Supervisory Board, to repurchase up to 6,500,000 of our issu outstanding ordinary shares until May 17, 2017.
 Adopt our statutory annual accounts for the fiscal year ended June 30, 2015.
-Authorize the Management Board, acting with the approval Supervisory Board, to issue up to a maximum of 10% of ou outstanding share capital and an additional 10% of our outs share capital in connection with acquisition activity until May r standing Discharge the members of our Management Board from liability with respect to the exercise of their duties during the year ended June 30, 2015.
-Authorize the Management Board, with the approval of the S Board, to exclude or restrict our shareholders' preemptive rig respect to ordinary shares and rights to subscribe for ordinal issued or granted by the Management Board until May 17, 2 ghts with ry shares ['] Discharge the members of our Supervisory Board from liability with respect to the exercise of their duties during the year ended June 30, 2015.
-Appoint PricewaterhouseCoopers LLP as our independent r public accounting firm for the fiscal year ending June 30, 20
+10. Authorize the Management Board, acting with the approval of Supervisory Board, to issue up to a maximum of 10% of our outstanding share capital and an additional 10% of our outsta share capital in connection with acquisition activity until May 1 inding 7.
+Discharge the members of our Management Board from liability with respect to the exercise of their duties during the year ended June 30, 2015.
+11. Authorize the Management Board, with the approval of the Su Board, to exclude or restrict our shareholders' preemptive right respect to ordinary shares and rights to subscribe for ordinary issued or granted by the Management Board until May 17, 201 s with y $\square$ Discharge the members of our Supervisory Board from liability with respect to the exercise of their duties during the year ended June 30, 2015.
+Appoint PricewaterhouseCoopers LLP as our independent republic accounting firm for the fiscal year ending June 30, 2016 · 🗆